Posters are one of the earliest methods of advertising and propaganda.

 Wanted – Wanted designs can be used to decorate man caves or dorms.
-Typically Wanted posters are usually associated with criminals but they can be spun into witty or funny designs for all ages.
+Typically Wanted posters are usually associated with criminals.
+Still, they can be spun into witty or funny designs for all ages.

 Movies – Movie posters are iconic.
 Horror, comedy, and action movie designs are very popular on college campuses.

 Seasons – Some people live in part of the world where White Christmas isn’t possible.
-That’s when seasonal posters come in play.
+That’s when seasonal posters come into play.